-The Dell PowerEdge R810, powered by Intel's latest generation Xeon Processor 7500 series, offers a compelling case for consolidation of your SQL Server resources from a legacy SQL Server 2000 environment to a new environment with SQL Server 2008 R2.
-As this Guide has explained, ROI is provided in less than 1 year, application throughput increases, and power consumption drops dramatically as a result of this migration.
-In addition, the tools provided by SQL Server 2008 R2 simplify migrating your databases.
+The Dell PowerEdge R910, powered by Intel's latest generation Xeon Processor 7500 series, offers a compelling case for consolidation of your SQL Server resources from a legacy SQL Server 2000 environment to a new environment with SQL Server 2008 R2.
+As this Guide has explained, payback is provided in less than 6 months, application throughput increases, and power consumption drops dramatically as a result of this migration.
+In addition, the tools provided by SQL Server 2008 R2 simplify the migration of your databases.
 With careful planning, you can execute migrations with little difficulty and with no interruption of service to users.